opendreambox/opendreambox/README.md

 In the top level directory, there is a `Makefile`, which is used to set up build directories and to fetch or update all used repositories.
-The Makefile can be influenced by environment variables, either by specifing them on the command-line or by storing them in a file called `conf/make.conf`.
+The Makefile can be influenced by environment variables, either by specifying them on the command-line or by storing them in a file called `conf/make.conf`.
 It is not recommended to edit the `Makefile` directly in order to avoid conflicts with future updates.